Burwood railway station, Sydney: Railway Station Group

 The surviving building at No. 1 Railway Parade dates from 1886 and was built by the Railway Department fronting the down platform of the then Burwood Station as a Post & Telegraph Office.
 It survived in its original form until c.
 1894, when approximately 3/4 of the structure were removed from the southern side facing Railway Parade.
 It is the last remaining visible fabric of the second Burwood Railway Station which occupied the site immediately west of Burwood Road from 1878 to 1892.
 Its location coincides approximately with the site of an earlier station building which was erected in 1862 and demolished in 1878.
 The building is a rare surviving example of a purpose-built post office dating from the years when this facility was often closely associated with the spread and development of the state's railway network...
 Documentary evidence (historic measured surveys) show that the present building has a different footprint from that standing in 1890 and 1894.
 An examination of the fabric of the building provides clues to explaining that discrepancy.
 The present building was erected in 1886, not c.1880 or 1883 as claimed by others.
 It was purpose built by the Railway Department as a Post and Telegraph Office.
 Some time after 1894, the building was adapted for a new use as a Railway Goods Office; it may never have been used as a parcels office, even though it was so-named.
 The present building, and the associated crane and weighbridge, are considered to have local or possibly regional heritage significance.

 The four surviving elements in the Burwood Goods Yard – pillar crane, weighbridge, office and platform – are physical reminders of a typical small suburban goods yard at the turn of the 20th century.
 Few traces of such elements survive at other yards, most if not all of which, such as Petersham and Ashfield, have been closed to goods traffic.

 The surviving elements have the ability to be used in assisting in the interpretation of the many changes that have taken place to Burwood Railway Station since the opening of the first platform in 1855.

 In April 1988, the goods siding to the south of the station was removed.

 In 2009–10, the station underwent a significant refurbishment to address high levels of congestion at times of high patronage.
 Work included an expanded concourse with extra ticket barriers, new toilets and lifts to the platforms.
 The upgrade was completed in mid 2010.

 Platforms and services

 Description

 The complex comprises a brick in subway booking office, completed in 1892; and a brick parcels office that previously served as a railway post office, erected c.
 1880.

 Other structures include a brick pedestrian subway and steps; a 5 t jib crane; and a weighbridge, from Goulburn.

 Transport links

-Transdev NSW operates one route from Burwood station: